kubedb/docs/docs/guides/ignite/monitoring/alerting.md

 - **KubeDB** deploys Ignite with a metrics-exporter sidecar (container `exporter`) that exposes Ignite's own JMX-derived metrics (`sys_*`, `io_*`, `cluster_*`, `ignite_*`).
 - **ServiceMonitor** (named `{ignite-name}-stats`) is created automatically by KubeDB and tells Prometheus to scrape the exporter every 10 seconds.
 - **PrometheusRule** is created by the `ignite-alerts` chart and contains alert definitions grouped by concern: database health (which also embeds KubeDB-operator-sourced `IgniteDown`/`IgnitePhaseCritical` alerts) and provisioner.
+- **Grafana** dashboards for Ignite are covered separately — see [Grafana Dashboard](grafana-dashboard.md) rather than duplicated here.
 - **Prometheus Operator** evaluates every rule expression every 30 seconds and fires matching alerts to AlertManager.
 - **AlertManager** groups, inhibits, and silences alerts, then routes them to configured receivers (Slack, email, PagerDuty, webhook, etc.).
-- **Grafana** dashboards for Ignite are covered separately — see [Grafana Dashboard](grafana-dashboard.md) rather than duplicated here.

 ---

 ## Deploy Ignite with Monitoring Enabled

+At first, let's deploy an Ignite instance with monitoring enabled.
+Below is the Ignite object we are going to create.

 ```yaml
 apiVersion: kubedb.com/v1alpha2